vonbecmann/earley-parser/repository/EarleyParser-Core.package/JETerminalItem.class/README.md

-a terminal item that starts and ends at the given positions.
+a terminal item that starts and ends at the charts.

+a terminal matches a word in the input string while parsing between start and end charts.

-[  terminal @ [ start chart, end chart ] ].
+[  terminal = word  @ [ start chart, end chart ] ].